 "I am still in shock," Mrs. Smith said by telephone.
 "I am thinking that he will pull up any minute.'

-Mr. Smith was traveling south on Linden Drive near Bend Street when he crossed the center line and collided with a coupe driven by James Clougher, the FHP report said.
+Smith was traveling south on Linden Drive near Bend Street around 9:05 a.m.
+Sept.
+23 when James Clougher's coupe crossed the center line for an undisclosed reason, the FHP report said.

 As a result of the collision, Mr. Smith was thrown onto the shoulder of the roadway, according to the report.
 He was unresponsive when paramedics arrived at the scene.
 He was flown to Bayfront Medical Center in St. Petersburg.

 Clougher, of Spring Hill, did not require medical attention, the report stated.
 No charges have been filed in connection with the crash.